GalynaBenitsky/Python_Paint_App/README.md

 # Python_Paint_App
 Python Paint app.

-# Functionality:
+# Menu and Functionality:
 * Pencil
 * Arch
 * Line
 * Oval
 * Rectangle
 * Text

-to create the painting, change the color etc.
+* change the color etc.

 After creating the painting the file can be save as ".png" format at the computer.

+# Clone or download this repository
+git clone